ibm-js/delite/docs/Template.md

 ---
 layout: default
-title: delite/template
+title: delite/Template
 ---

-# delite/template
+# delite/Template

-`delite/template` is a utility that takes an AST representing a widget template, and compiles it into a function for creating a reactive template.
+`delite/Template` is a utility class that's constructed from an AST representing a widget template, and compiles it into a function for creating a reactive template.
 It's used by [delite/handlerbars!](handlebars.md) and designed so it can be used with other template syntax parsers too.